 The Florida black bear is a large mammal that inhabits large expanses of undeveloped land for foraging.
 The black bear has been delisted by FWC, but their populations are still managed under the FWC Florida Black Bear Management Plan (December 2019).
 The FWC identifies the Florida black bear range based on the following four categories, depending on how frequently bears occur in the area: frequent, common, occasional and rare.
 Based on the Florida Black Bear Management Plan, the study areas do not fall within a Florida Black Bear Range.
 However, a Florida Black Bear Range designated as having common occurrences of the Florida black bear is located west and northwest of the study areas.
-In addition, there are documented Florida black bear related calls within the study areas (see map in Appendix H).
-Therefore, Florida black bear regulations, as documented in the Florida Black Bear Management Plan, including the Bear Conservation Rule and the Bear Feeding Rule, will be followed during the construction phase of the project.
+In addition, there are documented Florida black bear regulations, as documented in the Florida Black Bear Management Plan, including the Bear Conservation Rule and the Bear Feeding Rule, will be followed during the construction phase of the project.
 FDOT will require contractors to remove garbage daily from the construction site or use bear proof containers for securing of food and other debris from the work area to prevent these items from becoming an attractant for the Florida black bear.
 Any interaction with nuisance bears will be reported to the FWC Wildlife Alert hotline 888-404-FWCC (3922).
 Considering these measures, impacts to the Florida black bear are not anticipated.